tyler-technologies-oss/forge/CONTRIBUTING.md

 # Contributing to Forge

 We are very open to contributions to the Forge component library!
 There are many forms of contribution, from documentation updates and creating issues to bug fixes and features.
-No matter what your contribution is, we only ask that you follow our contribution guidelines defined below.
-Thank you for considering a contribution!
+No matter your contribution, we only ask that you follow our contribution guidelines defined below.
+Thank you for helping to move this project forward!

 - [Contributing to Forge](#contributing-to-forge)
   - [General Contributing Guidelines](#general-contributing-guidelines)